 A carrier oil is a regular oil, like coconut oil, avocado, or sweet almond oil.
 You can add drops of Lavender to a carrier oil apply it to your body.
-So, to make the maximum use of Lavender as an essential oil for pain and inflammation, inhale it in the palms of your hands, use a diffuser, or apply it directly on the location of your pain.
+So, to make the maximum use of Lavender as an essential oil for pain and inflammation, inhale it in the palms of your hands, use a diffuser, or apply it directly to the location of your pain.

-One of the most-recommended places to apply essential oils is at the base of your skull, where your skull meets your neck.
+One of the most recommended places to apply essential oils is at the base of your skull, where your skull meets your neck.
 Essential oil molecules are so minute that they penetrate the epidermis very quickly and enter into the bloodstream.
 This can actually impact your brainstem and reduce the body's drive to push out some of those chemicals (noradrenaline and cortisol) in the body that are associated with stress.

 Wintergreen oil contains methyl salicylate, which is basically nature's aspirin.
-It is a phenomenal anti-inflammatory and analgesic, so acts well as a painkiller.
+It is a phenomenal anti-inflammatory and analgesic, so it acts well as a painkiller.
 Wintergreen is very concentrated, so it can be toxic if ingested it in large quantities.
 Similar to Stinging Nettles, Wintergreen is safe to take internally in a tea, but if you rub it on your body, you can get a rash.
 I suggest mixing Wintergreen with a carrier oil and applying it topically to the affected area of your body.
 Wintergreen is also believed to be one of the best inflammation-fighting compounds in the world.
 It has a slight numbing effect and it also contains antioxidants that are really good for pain management.
-Wintergreen is one of the only plants that has enough concentrated methyl salicylate that can be extracted and used as a supplemental product.
+Wintergreen is one of the only plants that have enough concentrated methyl salicylate that can be extracted and used as a supplemental product.

 A combination of wintergreen and peppermint is also highly recommended.
 I recommend combining 10 drops of wintergreen and 10 drops of peppermint in a carrier oil, then using it as a massage rub on your body.
 If you get a burning sensation from applying a non-diluted essential oil directly to your skin, I recommend rubbing a pure oil, like olive oil, into that painful spot.
 This action should remove the pain brought on by the essential oil.